jonnyggarcia/digitalgarden/src/site/notes/Art Documentation Strategies.md

 - Tailor the system to your needs for maximum effectiveness.

 > [!quote] "The holy grail of habit change is not a single 1 percent improvement, but a thousand of them." - Atomic Habits, James Clear

+---

+For more stuff about organization, check: [[Knowledge Administration\|Knowledge Administration]]